GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/java/README.md

 - Out of the box solution is configured to scan quotas ‘once every day’.
 The SQL query to build the dashboard uses current date to filter the records.
 If you change the frequency, make changes to the query to rightly reflect the latest data.

 ## 5. What is Next?
-1. List top ten quota metrics with highest usage on the Dashboard
-2. Graphs (Quota utilization over a period of time)
+1. Graphs (Quota utilization over a period of time)
-3. Search project, folder, org, region
+2. Search project, folder, org, region
-4. Threshold configurable for each metric
+3. Threshold configurable for each metric

 ## 5. Contact Us
 For any comments, issues or feedback, please reach out to us at pso-quota-monitoring@google.com